modelica/ModelicaSpecification/RationaleMCP/0021/Readme.md

   - [x] Based on array constructors with iterators (fulfil ease-of-use in Rationale)
   - [x] How to get component-name for diagnostics: `c.getInstanceName()`
   - [x] Exact syntax: `in class SomeClass` (fulfil clearly separated in Rationale)
+  - [ ] Exactly how to include in flattening
 - [x] Matching components: based on lexical class name (alternatives would be to extend to all sub-classes or specifically classes inheriting from)
 - [x] Modular systems (fulfil object-oriented design in Rationale)
 - [ ] Avoiding cycles